 If an alert is present, it will look like the following:

 disallowed cache control header values are present - This reason is followed by the header value that is preventing the caching to occur in parenthesis.
-To allow this page to be cached, the publisher should ideally cease using the headers listed.
-If that is not an option, the publisher can visit the Ezoic Caching App in the publisher dashboard, and change "Override Cache Control Headers" to true.
+To allow this page to be cached, you should ideally cease using the headers listed.
+If that is not an option, you can visit the Ezoic Caching App in the dashboard, and change "Override Cache Control Headers" to true.

 the content is too large - This reason is followed by the maximum allowed size in parenthesis.
 This is not currently a configurable value.
 To allow this page to be cached, consider breaking the page contents into smaller pages that can be linked from the main page.

 the origin responded with a disallowed status code - The reason in this case is followed by the status code (e.g., 404).
-In the unlikely event that this occurs within the chrome extension notification, there may be an issue with redirects, authorization, or backend server code on the publisher's server that needs to be fixed in order for the page to the cached.
+In the unlikely event that this occurs within the Chrome Extension notification, there may be an issue with redirects, authorization, or backend server code on the site's server that needs to be fixed in order for the page to the cached.

 the www-authorization header is present - In order for this page to be cached, this page must be modified to discontinue the use of this header if possible.